Ujjayi Pranayama – Yoga Breath, Psychic Breath

 Stopping the breath for long periods of time is difficult.
 You can achieve similar effects using ujjayi pranayama.
 As you slow your breath, your mind also slows and relaxes.
 The slower the breath, the deeper your awareness can penetrate into the psyche, into the unconscious parts of you. it is here, in the depths of your own being, that true purpose and meaning are found.
 Ujjayi pranayama empowers this inner search for meaning.

-Ujjayi can be practiced in two main ways
+Ujjayi can be practised in two main ways

-Ujjayi can be practiced in two main ways, as a strong vigorous practice, and as a slow, relaxed practice.
+Ujjayi can be practised in two main ways, as a strong vigorous practice, and as a slow, relaxed practice.

 Long, slow, conscious controlled breathing is a wonderful way of managing stress when it is occurring and also for recovering from a stressful situation once it is over.